-It’s no secret that LED lighting is a great lighting solution for almost all businesses - not to mention in the home.
+It’s no secret that LED lighting is a great lighting solution for almost all businesses – not to mention in the home.
 Financial savings and reduced carbon footprint can only be a good thing!
-One sector that can benefit hugely from LED lighting is farming, be that livestock or horticulture.
-When it comes to nature, it pays to be green and it’s not only low energy and low bills that make LED an asset to farms - it’s also the amazing advantages for animals and plants.
+One sector that can benefit hugely from industrial LED grow lights is farming.
+When it comes to nature, it pays to be green and it’s not only low energy and low bills that make LED an asset to farms – it’s also the amazing advantages for animals and plants.

 You may not be aware, but LED lighting has been proven to increase productivity and wellbeing in us humans, and so is a popular choice for offices the world over.
 Unsurprisingly, this also works in the same way for animals, which in turn improves the running of farms and their produce.

 Let’s take chickens as an example.
 Chickens actually get very little vision from traditional incandescent bulbs.
 In their eyes they appear as a barcode with half of the information missing which causes the bird stress and ultimately, leads to bird-to-bird aggression.
 With LED lighting, the light is evenly distributed and is the closest alternative to natural light which keeps the chickens calm, happy and productive.
 With happier chickens, comes a higher quantity and quality of eggs that are proven to develop at a faster rate than under traditional light sources.

 In the horticulture industry, the benefits of LED lighting are pretty spectacular, particularly in the business of growing fruit and vegetables.
 They can control the way in which plants grow which is has become invaluable to many farms.
 LEDs have been proven to stimulate plant growth by up to an amazing 40%, whilst being able to operate as normal in very hot or cold temperatures.
 They help to create a low-pressure, controlled environment where more can be produced with shorter grow cycles and in any climate necessary.